cozyDoomer/deep-learning-webapp/README.md

 things that would need to be changed for your own website:

-- change personal information in home.html and cv.html
+- change personal information in home.html

 - include Photos for the frontend